jugalsheth/videoask-ai/README.md

 # VideoAsk AI - Learn AI by Using AI 🚀

 A Next.js 14 app that teaches you about RAG (Retrieval-Augmented Generation) by actually using it!
-Ask questions about any YouTube video and see exactly how the AI finds answers in real-time.
+Create AI personas from transcripts and chat with them to see exactly how RAG finds answers in real-time.

 ## Features